 Logo Silver Travellers

-Home » Spain » City break to delightfully sunny Malaga
+Home » Spain » City break to the delightfully sunny Malaga

 Among golfers, Malaga, the largest city on the Costa del Sol, is mainly known as a transit city.
-After arriving, they usually travel directly to one of the other coastal towns on the “Costa del Golf”.
+After arriving, they usually head directly to one of the other coastal towns on the “Costa del Golf”.
 Here, golfers play for days on the most beautiful courses before flying back to their home countries.
 We too have been guilty of this.
-Except for the last time we went golfing near the birthplace of Pablo Picasso.
-We glued a few days onto our lovely stay in southern Spain and then got to know a fantastic city full of historical and cultural highlights.
-We think Malaga is a city that we would love to visit again thanks to its beaches, walking opportunities, architectural sights, museums and lively nightlife.
+Except for the last time when we went golfing near the birthplace of Pablo Picasso.
+We stuck a few days onto our lovely stay in southern Spain and then got to know a fantastic city full of historical and cultural highlights.
+We think Malaga is a city that we’d love to visit more.
+For its beaches, walks, architectural sights, museums and lively nightlife, to name but a few.

 Marina